Deep Cover (1992 film): Plot

 In 1972, Russell Stevens Jr. witnesses his drug-addicted, alcoholic father getting shot and killed while robbing a liquor store.
 Traumatized by his father's death, Stevens swears that he will never end up like him.

 Nineteen years later, Stevens is a Cincinnati police officer.
 He is recruited by DEA Special Agent Gerald Carver to go undercover in Los Angeles, claiming that his criminal-like character traits will serve him better in this capacity than they would as a uniformed cop.
 Stevens poses as drug dealer "John Hull" in order to infiltrate and work his way up the network of the West Coast's largest drug importer, Anton Gallegos, and his uncle Hector Guzmán, a South American politician.
-Stevens relocates to a cheap hotel and begins dealing cocaine.
+John relocates to a cheap hotel and begins dealing cocaine.

-One day, Stevens is arrested by the devoutly religious LAPD Narcotics Detective Taft and his corrupt partner, Hernández, as he buys a kilogram in a set-up by Eddie Dudley, Gallegos' low-level street supplier.
-At his arraignment, Stevens discovers that he bought baby laxative instead of cocaine and his case is dismissed.
-His self-appointed attorney David Jason, who is also a drug trafficker in Gallegos' network, rewards Stevens' silence with more cocaine and introduces him to Felix Barbosa, the underboss to Gallegos.
-Felix kills Eddie when he finds out he's working with the LAPD and enlists Stevens as his replacement.
+One day, John is arrested by the devoutly religious LAPD Narcotics Detective Taft and his corrupt partner, Hernández, as he buys a kilogram in a set-up by Eddie Dudley, Gallegos's low-level street supplier.
+At his arraignment, John discovers that he bought baby laxative instead of cocaine and his case is dismissed.
+His self-appointed attorney David Jason, who is also a drug trafficker in Gallegos's network, rewards John's silence with more cocaine and introduces him to Felix Barbosa, the underboss to Gallegos.
+Felix kills Eddie when he finds out he's working with the LAPD and enlists John as his replacement.

-Stevens develops a romance with Betty McCutcheon, the manager of an art dealership which is a front to launder Jason's drug money.
-When one of Stevens' dealers is murdered by a rival dealer, he is informed by Jason that if he doesn't retaliate, other street dealers will view it as a sign of weakness and in turn murder him.
-Stevens follows the rival dealer to a nightclub, corners him in a bathroom and kills him.
-Jason then partners with Stevens in his new business: distribution of a synthetic chemical variant of cocaine.
+John develops a romance with Betty McCutcheon, the manager of an art dealership which is a front to launder Jason's drug money.
+When one of John's dealers is murdered by a rival dealer, he is informed by Jason that if he doesn't retaliate, other street dealers will view it as a sign of weakness and in turn murder him.
+John follows the rival dealer to a nightclub, corners him in a bathroom and kills him.
+Jason then partners with John in his new business: distribution of a synthetic chemical variant of cocaine.

-It is revealed that Barbosa is a confidential informant working with Hernández.
-After a falling out, Jason becomes more sadistic, and Stevens correctly deduces that Barbosa wants Jason killed to eliminate his competition.
-Felix immediately gives up Stevens, Jason and Betty to Hernández, and wants Jason killed during the arrest.
-Carver knows about this but refuses to interfere, forcing Stevens to violate orders and stop the murder himself by exposing Felix, which results in a vengeful Jason killing him.
-The killing results in Betty reneging on the drug business, with Stevens' protection.
+It is revealed that Felix is a confidential informant working with Hernández.
+After a falling out, Jason becomes more sadistic, and John correctly deduces that Felix wants Jason killed to eliminate his competition.
+Felix immediately gives up John, Jason and Betty to Hernández, and wants Jason killed during the arrest.
+Carver knows about this but refuses to interfere, forcing John to violate orders and stop the murder himself by exposing Felix, which results in a vengeful Jason killing him.
+The killing results in Betty reneging on the drug business, with John's protection.